-The ultimate electrochemical performance and output of SCs is interplay between a number of criteria such as the type/nature of the electrolyte used, physico-chemical features of the electrode material, hardware or configuration of the cell assembly.
-Of these, the commercial success of super capacitor depends on the electrode materials and hence play a prime role to serve as a vital ingredient in the energy storage devices in general, since the electrochemical capability of the cell is very much prejudiced by the surface features of the electrode substance like large mesopores, high surface area etc. [39].
+The ultimate electrochemical performance and output of supercapacitors is an interplay between several criteria such as the type/nature of the electrolyte used, physicochemical features of the electrode material, hardware, or configuration of the cell assembly.
+Of these, the commercial success of supercapacitors depends on the electrode materials and hence plays a prime role in serving as a vital ingredient in energy storage devices in general, since the electrochemical capability of the cell is very much prejudiced by the surface features of the electrode substance like large mesopores, high surface area, etc. [39].

-Recent high performing SCs use porous ACs as electrodes and one of the best resources for generating AC powders and that too in large mass are the renewables or plant biomass (phytomass) wastes.
-So, any inexpensive phytomass with high carbon content, low inorganics and ash may serve as raw materials for the production of ACs [40].
+Recent high-performing supercapacitors use porous ACs as electrodes and one of the best resources for generating AC powders and that too in large mass are the renewables or plant biomass (phytomass) wastes.
+So, any inexpensive phytomass with high carbon content, low inorganics, and ash may serve as raw materials for the production of ACs [40].

-As we saw, carbon materials such as ACs, carbon aerogels, graphites, CNFs, CNTs, and metal oxide-carbon composites have actively been investigated for the use as electrode materials for energy storage devices.
-The selection of electrode material is mainly done on the basis of their working temperature range, accessibility, non-toxicity, high chemical stability and easy processability.
-Out of many investigated, ACs is widely used because of its variable pore structure, large surface area and variety of precursors available for its production along with reduced CO_2 emissions.
-The important goal will be obviously on increasing the amount of energy and power with stable electrochemical performance.
-Simultaneously, carbon materials with desirable, structural, morphological, chemical and electrochemical features would be the likely choice of electrodes.
-Hence carbon, which has been obtained by simple pyrolysis of phytomass precursors might have huge prospective in many applications and devices.
+As we saw, carbon materials such as ACs, carbon aerogels, graphites, carbon nanofibers, carbon nanotubes, and metal oxide-carbon composites have actively been investigated for the use of electrode materials for energy storage devices.
+The selection of electrode materials is mainly done based on their working temperature range, accessibility, non-toxicity, high chemical stability, and easy processability.
+Out of many investigated, ACs are widely used because of their variable pore structure, large surface area, and variety of precursors available for their production along with reduced CO2 emissions.
+The important goal will be obviously to increase the amount of energy and power stable electrochemical performance. with Simultaneously, carbon materials with desirable, chemical. structural. morphological, and electrochemical features would be the likely choice of electrodes.
+Hence carbon, which has been obtained by simple pyrolysis of phytomass precursors might have a 263 huge prospective in many applications and devices.

-Moreover, phytomass wastes are comparatively cheaper for obtaining AC powders and hence are viewed as a viable raw precursor for the synthesis of ACs resulting in electrochemical performance and good cycling efficiency in super capacitors.
-Considering the versatility of the phytomass materials, the final products of thermal processing or pyrolysis or activation viz., phytomass carbon or phytochar, is one among the electrode materials well suited for energy devices.
+Moreover, phytomass wastes are comparatively cheaper for obtaining AC powders and hence are viewed as a viable raw precursor for the synthesis of ACs resulting in electrochemical performance and good cycling efficiency in supercapacitors.
+Considering the versatility of the phytomass materials, the final products of thermal processing or pyrolysis or activation viz., phytomass carbon or phytochar, are among the electrode materials well suited for energy devices.

-Thus, effectually and eventually perceiving the importance and value of PAC, diverse research groups are devoting time and funds for the impeccable research to the valuable application of the same as electrode potentials in electrochemical energy systems like super capacitors and LIBs.
-While numerous raw materials have been investigated for AC preparation in previous studies, researchers continue to seek out novel materials based on their availability and suitability for producing activated carbon specifically designed for capacitor applications.
+Thus, effectually and eventually perceiving the importance and value of PAC, diverse research groups are devoting time and funds for impeccable research to the valuable application of the same as electrode potentials in electrochemical energy systems like supercapacitors and LIBs.
+While numerous raw materials have been investigated for AC preparation in previous studies, researchers continue to seek out novel materials based on their availability and suitability for producing AC specifically designed for capacitor applications.

-Thus, in this review paper, as already stated, a detailed literature on the various categories of phytomass derived ACs applied as electrode materials in capacitors/super capacitors are discussed that may cater to the need of our society, scientific industries and in sustainable energy sector as well by harnessing Nature's potential.
-Interesting reports on the above subject has been consolidated, which would provide us the background and details about the electrochemical execution of phytomass derived carbon potentials.
+Thus, in this review paper, as already stated, detailed literature on the various categories of PACs applied as electrode materials in capacitors/supercapacitors are discussed that may cater to the needs of our society, scientific industries, and sustainable energy sector as well as harnessing nature's potential.
+Interesting reports on the above subject have been consolidated, which would provide us with the background and details about the electrochemical execution of phytomass-derived carbon potentials.